RReverser/wasm-bindgen-rayon/README.md

 If you're using Webpack v5 (version >= 5.25.1), you don't need to do anything special, as it already supports [bundling Workers](https://webpack.js.org/guides/web-workers/) out of the box.

+Note that, unlike other bundlers, Webpack will warn about circular dependency because it uses content-based hashing.
+In our case, we do need to import the same module in both the main thread and the Worker, so this warning can be safely ignored.
+Hopefully, Webpack will implement support for circular ES modules (which are allowed by the spec) in the future.

 ### Usage with Parcel

 Parcel v2 also recognises the used syntax and works out of the box.